patrickbwarren/transam-triton/EMULATOR.md

 set to 0.

 For completeness, the L7.2 monitor code that implements the 'Z' function is described next.
-Despite some apparent inefficiencies, it is perhaps the most compact and elegant 8080 machine code that I have ever seen.
-For an analysis, see notes below.
 The entry point from the function prompt is at address `0F1C`:
 ```
 0F1C  CD 08 02  CALL    0208    # prompt for start address, return in HL
 0F1F  0E 64     MVI     C,64    # number of write cycles is 0x64 = 100 decimal